ChanlChanl

 return true;

-}Heuristic evals are fast, deterministic, and cheap.
-Use them as a first pass — they catch obvious structural failures before you spend money on LLM-as-judge scoring.
+Heuristic evals are fast, deterministic, and cheap.
+Use them as a first pass to catch obvious structural failures before spending money on LLM-as-judge scoring.

-2. LLM-as-Judge
+2. LLM-as-judge

 Input: "What's your return policy?"